omgnetwork/elixir-omg/docs/details.md

 **NOTE**: all margins are denominated in Ethereum blocks

-## Generic configuration - `:omg` app

-* **`deposit_finality_margin`** - the margin that is waited after a `DepositCreated` event in the root chain contract.
-Only after this margin had passed:
-  - the child chain will allow spending the deposit
-  - the watcher and watcher info will consider a transaction spending this deposit a valid transaction

-  It is important that for a given child chain, the child chain server and watchers use the same value of this margin.

-  **NOTE**: This entry is defined in `omg`, despite not being accessed there, only in `omg_child_chain` and `omg_watcher`.
-  The reason here is to minimize risk of Child Chain server's and Watcher's configuration entries diverging.

-* **`ethereum_events_check_interval_ms`** - polling interval for pulling Ethereum events (logs) from the Ethereum client.

-* **`coordinator_eth_height_check_interval_ms`** - polling interval for checking whether the root chain had progressed for the `RootChainCoordinator`.
-Affects how quick the services reading Ethereum events realize there's a new block.

 ## Child chain server configuration - `:omg_child_chain` app

 * **`submission_finality_margin`** - the margin waited before mined block submissions are purged from `BlockQueue`'s memory